home

 The aims of Sein und Werden are to:

-- Publish a quarterly collection of multidisciplinary work that incorporates elements of Expressionism, Existentialism and Surrealism, both online and in print.
+- Publish a twice-yearly online collection of multidisciplinary work that incorporates elements of Expressionism, Existentialism and Surrealism.

 - Accept submissions that broaden and emphasize the ideas behind Werdenism.
 As it stands there are a core group of artists whose work I feel embodies the concept of "Werdenism".
 However, we are always looking for new blood and we are always open to submissions of new work as long as it exhibits the Werdenist gestalt.
 All work accepted shall remain copyright of the author/artist.